-After two successful editions of the Lancaster Workshop in Political Economy (the programmes are available here and here, respectively) the deparment is now a founding member of the UK wide network called PoleconUK that aims to bring together researchers in (theoretical and empirical) political economy to present their current research projects in order to receive feedback and exchange ideas.
+After two successful editions of the Lancaster Workshop in Political Economy (see the 2015 Programme and 2016 Programme) the deparment is now a founding member of the UK wide network called PoleconUK that aims to bring together researchers in (theoretical and empirical) political economy to present their current research projects in order to receive feedback and exchange ideas.
 More details will be available in due course.
 The network’s First Annual Workshop takes place on May 12, 2017 at LSE.

 Conference on Auctions, Competition, Regulation, and Public Policy

 The objective of the conference is to stimulate, in particular, applied research on auctions, competition, regulation, and public policy by bringing together researchers in the field.
 Papers presented will focus on empirical, theoretical, and experimental research.
 View our programme.

 Lancaster Workshop on Macroeconomic and Financial Time Series Analysis